有機ELの世界に

 After years of research and development, he was finally awarded the honor of the medal.

 In the spring of 2024, Funahashi received the Medal with Purple Ribbon for his "development of a highly efficient, long-life blue OLED light-emitting device."
-The Medal with Purple Ribbon is awarded to those who have made outstanding achievements in the field of art and science in the field of invention, improvement, and creation.
+The Medal with Purple Ribbon is awarded to individuals who have made significant achievements in invention, improvement, and creation in the fields of science and art.

 "In 2018, I was awarded the National Commendation for Invention Program along with Matsuura and Fukuoka for inventing the blue OLED element.
 Now, I have been honored with the Purple Ribbon Medal.
 This is not something I achieved alone, but with the cooperation of many people.
 I feel truly honored and grateful."